Law Firm

 To get the working visa/ permit under the BFU, third-country nationals must satisfy the following criteria:

-I have current key personnel whose salary satisfied the previous threshold, which was EUR 2,000.
-Is it necessary to raise it to EUR 2,500 immediately in order to renew their licenses?
+I have current key personnel whose salaries satisfy the previous threshold of €2,000.
+Is it necessary to raise it to €2,500 immediately to renew their licenses?

 No. You have a 5-year grace period (until 31 December 2026) to raise the salaries of current key personnel.